nyanmark/nea/README.md

 ## Evaluation

-#### Objectives Met

 One of the criteria through which I will be evaluating the success of my website is whether the objectives were met?
 Overall I believe the objectives were met for my project.
 Throughout my testing I've encoutered that most of the websites objectives have indeed been met however, it is not the full picture.
 For example some objectives even though met I believe are not fully at their ideal stage.
-To beging with the images
+To beging with the option for administrator to set event limits is not fully fledged as quoted by my client "it seems to be basic" which I can agree with and in future endevaours I would like to alter aspects to include an option to set specific sizes for the ammounts of specific voice types and have an easy print out for the admin as well as the users.
+Currently the admin would have to fetch the text file from the server with the list of users.
+Another response I had gotten from my client is even though the event has a date there is a lack of time and place for the event which is a shortcoming I had completely overlooked.
+This means there would be a need to add two additional collumns to the events database to inclode those.

+Other aspects of my site such as functionality have been working well.
+This was affirmed to me by my client however he noted there could be an extra feature for a password reset as that would save the administrator a lot of time allowing users to reset passwords.
+I had personally chosen to ommit this feature at the time of coding as it would require a large amount of work to implement a properly working mailing system with proper email templates.
+However, this could have been something I had focused more on rather than focusing on the gallery which my client found to be a great feature however, lacking options to upload image rather than putting a URL instead.

+Finally, The site is "clean and modern" as stated by my client.
+This was ideally what I was aiming for, something users can see as professional, clean and easy to use which I believe has been achieved through my use of bootstrap and the many resources available for it.
+Additionally the mobile support is exceptional due to the steps taken by the bootstrap team to do so by no means am I trying to take credit however, in evaluation I believe it was a great choice to use bootstrap as a web framwork for my website.

+Overall, I am very happy with my website and the real main aspect is the python backend code, which achieves many things that I wanted it to achieve and without it, all those web pages would be static and boring however, python has allowed me to make the website dynamic with logic adding features such as logins, events and image gallerys which otherwise would have been impossible.
+Another thing it has allowed me to do is use template for admin and normal areas of the site allowing me to bypass the header and footer issue plaguing many sites as stated by my client through editing just a couple files.
+Therefore, I believe this project has been a success as a proof of concept for easy to use modern choir websites and with the right amount of time the python code can be adapted to have more pages and features.

+I believe, I have been able to achieve much more through using python in this project rather than alternatives such as PHP therefore, it has been the right choice to do so as overal there aren't many shortcomings to using python for project such as this rather than having to adapt web pages for this style of environment.